BavatharanyM/Krish-Fullstack-training/StaticBehavior/README.md

 3rd static block : 5
 2nd static block : 35

-In the 2nd static block,we call a new instance:
-It calls,non static bloack then calls constroctor enternally.
+In the 2nd static block, we call a new instance: It calls, non-static block then calls constructor internally .
+Then other static blocks are executed in order.

-So ,we get the out put from
+So, we get the output from

-1st staick block :count is 0
+1st stack block: count is 0
 then the 2nd static block,

-it calls new instance,
-as next,the non static block and constructor are inialized.

-1. in non staic block is first,there ,the count variable is inialized as 5.
-2. then constructor,it prints count value as 5
-3. finally,print statemnet of thestatic block.count is still 5.
+It calls a new instance, as next, the non-static block and constructor are initialized and executed. in the non-staic block, first, there, the count variable is initialized as 5. then, the constructor prints the count value as 5 finally, print the statement of the static block. the count is still 5.

-After complete the 2nd static block,it comes to 3rd static block.There is no more static block.
+After completing the 2nd static block, it comes to the 3rd static block.
+There is no more static block.

-#### Summery : the order of inialitation
+####Summary: the order of initialization or execution

- **1.the static blocks are declared and initialized in the order they appear in the class.**
+1. the static blocks are declared and initialized in the order they appear in the class.

- **2.the non-static block are declared and initialized.**
+2. the non-static blocks are declared and initialized.

- **3.the constructor**
+3. the constructor